Optimum filter-based analysis for the characterization of a high-resolution magnetic microcalorimeter towards the DELight experiment: Experimental setup and operation

 The iron source is contained in a stainless steel case with a \SI{200}{\um} thick beryllium window.
 The {\fe } isotope undergoes electron capture into {\mn }, leaving a vacancy typically in the K-shell that is filled by an electron from a higher energetic shell, producing a cascade of X-rays and/or Auger electrons.
 Due to its low energy, the emitted radiation coming from de-excitation into non-K shells is blocked by the beryllium window.
 The highly energetic X-rays that reach the MMC arise from the K-shell vacancy being filled either by an L-shell electron, known as {\kalpha } transition, or by an M-shell electron, {\kbeta } transition.
-The {\kalpha } spectral line is further split due to the $LS$-coupling of the electrons into $\mathrm{K}_{\alpha1}$ ($2p_{3/2}\rightarrow 1s_{1/2}$) with an energy of \SI{5.899}{\keV} and natural width \SI{2.47}{\eV}, and $\mathrm{K}_{\alpha2}$ ($2p_{1/2}\rightarrow 1s_{1/2}$) with an energy of \SI{5.888}{\keV} and natural width \SI{2.92}{\eV}~\cite{PhysRevA.56.4554}.
-The \kbeta, although affected as well by the $LS$-coupling, does not present a similar fine-structure splitting.
+The {\kalpha } spectral line exhibits fine structure splitting into two lines: $\mathrm{K}_{\alpha1}$ with an energy of \SI{5.899}{\keV} and natural width \SI{2.47}{\eV}, and $\mathrm{K}_{\alpha2}$ with an energy of \SI{5.888}{\keV} and natural width \SI{2.92}{\eV}~\cite{PhysRevA.56.4554}.
+The \kbeta, although affected as well by the fine structure $LS$-coupling, does not present a similar splitting.
 Its X-ray energy distribution peaks at \SI{6.49}{\keV} with a natural width of \SI{2.97}{\eV}.
 The energy spectrum of these characteristic X-rays is further described in \cref{sec:spectrum}.